Here is what you need to know about the ETG Test

 - Religious partaking of sacramental or communal wine

 If you are required to take EtG tests, you should monitor your daily use of medicines and over-the-counter products that may contain ethanol.

 If you are on pre-trial conditions of release pending trial, the probation department will either request (1) a warrant for your arrest; or (2) mail a summons to you requiring you to appear in court to address the positive test.
 The District Attorney’s Office prosecuting your case will likely move to revoke your bail as a result of the positive test.
 This means that they will request that the court hold you without bail pending trial.
 You are entitled to a hearing to determine whether there has been a violation and the appropriate sanction.

 If you are on probation and you produce a false-positive result, the probation department can request (1) a warrant for your arrest; or (2) mail a summons to you to appear for a Violation of Probation hearing.
 At this hearing, the probation department must establish by probable cause that you have violated a condition of your probation.
 If such a violation is found, the probation department may request that you be held without bail (“detained”) pending a Final Surrender Hearing.
 At the Final Surrender Hearing, the probation department will have to prove by a preponderance on the evidence that you violated the terms of your probation by drinking alcohol.
 You have the right to be represented by counsel and submit evidence regarding the reliability of the EtG test.

-If you or a family member are facing a pre-trial detention hearing or probation violation hearing as a result of a false-positive test, the New Bedford, Massachusetts attorneys at McCormack Law can help.
+If you or a family member are facing a pre-trial detention hearing or probation violation hearing as a result of a false-positive test, the New Bedford OUI attorneys at McCormack Law can help.
 With successful results and satisfied clients, our attorneys will help you fight your case.
 Contact us today!